Iranian anti-access and area denial strategy in the Strait of Hormuz: The A2/AD threat in the Strait of Hormuz

-Iranian Mine Warfare
+Iranian mine warfare

 Naval mines are essentially a defensive weapon employed for access denial where their operator is seeking to manipulate the movement of enemy forces by restricting access to critical spaces.
 Mine warfare plays a crucial part in the Iranian A2/AD strategy.
 By deploying mines, the Iranians intend to slow and disrupt the movement of maritime forces operating in the Strait’s relatively restricted waters, making ships easier to target.

 Iran is believed to possess around 6000 mines.
 It is one of two dozen nations that can manufacture mines domestically.
 Naval mines can be adapted for use against specific target sets – different types of naval mine are defined according to their actuation triggers.
 Different types are defined according to their actuation triggers and the position in the water they are designed to be laid.
 Iran possesses or produces bottom-moored contact mines (which were used extensively during the Tanker War), moored and bottom-influence mines incorporating magnetic, acoustic, and pressure fuses, limpet mines, drifting mines, and remotely controlled mines.

 Iran might deploy its less sophisticated mines from a variety of surface vessels, while it reserves its submarine force to lay influence mines covertly.
 The primary goal is to deny passage and force foreign forces to engage in prolonged mine countermeasure operations while under threat from Iranian shore-based attacks.
 The ability of Iranian forces to rapidly deploy mines depends in variables related to its minelaying platforms.
 For the types of mines, Iran possesses, submarines represent the best mine-laying platforms using high-speed small boats.
 Besides small speedboats and submarines, nondescript civilian vessels manned by military crews to covertly mine shipping corridors and harbor entrances, would additionally be used as minelaying platforms.